2015 Rowland Heights, California bullying incident

-In March 2015, two incidents of bullying and assaults occurred in Rowland Heights, California, with Chinese nationals as the perpetrators.
+In March 2015, two incidents of bullying and assaults occurred in Rowland Heights, California, with Chinese nationals as the perpetrators and victims.

 Details

 On March 28, 2015, two Chinese nationals assaulted a 16-year-old girl at a restaurant and a park in Rowland Heights.

 On March 30, 2015, another incident began at the Honeymee, an ice cream parlor located in Yes Plaza on Colima and Fullerton Roads.
 The victim in this case was an 18-year-old girl.
 The perpetrators forced her to clean up ice cream smears and cigarette butts with her hand before taking her to Rowland Heights Park, located on Banida Avenue, where she was stripped of her clothing, slapped, burned with cigarettes, beaten, and forced to eat her own hair, which her assailants cut from her head.
 The attack lasted for over five hours.

 Perpetrators and victims

 The adult perpetrators of the March 30 incident were Yuhan "Coco" Yang (杨玉涵 Yáng Yùhán), Xinlei "John" Zhang (章鑫磊 Zhāng Xīnlěi), and Yunyao “Helen” Zhai (翟芸瑶 Zhái Yúnyáo).
 The other three perpetrators of that incident were minors.
 Zhai and Zhang also participated in the March 28 incident.

 The victims and the perpetrators were "parachute kids", high school students from overseas who study in the United States without their parents and/or grandparents present.
 For this reason, California Judge Thomas C. Falls compared this incident to the events in the book Lord of the Flies, which told the story of unsupervised minors.

 The victim of the March 30 incident, as well as the three adult perpetrators, attended the Oxford School, a private school with many international students.

 As of February 2016, John Zhang's father lived in Shenzhen.